Research Interests

 Political determinants of hazard impacts

-What determines the societal and humanitarian impacts of natural hazards?
+How does armed conflict affect the societal and humanitarian impacts of natural hazards?
 When do natural hazards become natural disasters?
 My research explores how political and institutional factors shape societies’ vulnerability to environmental threats like storms, floods, and droughts.
-I investigate how governance structures, conflict dynamics, and policy choices influence disaster preparedness, response, and long-term resilience.
+I investigate how conflict dynamics, institutional structures, and policy choices influence disaster preparedness, response, and long-term resilience.

 For example, in an article published in the Journal of Peace Research, I investigate how the dynamics of ongoing armed conflict exacerbates the humanitarian consequences of natural hazards.
 By analyzing tropical cyclones in the Philippines, I show that periods of high-intensity conflict significantly increase cyclone-related fatalities.
 This research highlights how political instability and violence can undermine disaster response capacity, leaving populations more exposed to environmental risks.